rrybarczyk/stratum/docs/sv2-explaination.md

 The following scenarios describe how a standard channel is typically used.
 Note that in all of the following standard channel scenarios, the Mining Device firmware MUST be Stratum V2 compatible.

 1. Scenario 1: The miner delegates transaction selection to the Pool Service and the Mining Device firmware is Stratum V2 compatible and supports an encrypted connection directly to the Pool Service.
 In this case, no Proxy is required as the Mining Device firmware supports the required messages to establish a direct connection to the Pool Service and no Job Negotiator is required as it is up to the Pool Service to select the transactions.

-It is important to note that it is NOT a requirement of the Stratum V2 protocol for Stratum V2 compatible firmware to support a direct, encrypted connection to the Pool Service.
+This scenario most closely mirrors today's mining infrastructure landscape and may be appealing to miners who are wiling to forgo some of the core benefits of Stratum V2 (like transaction selection) in favor of simpler infrastructure requirements as no Proxy server is required.

   ```
                     standard
                     channel
     Mining Device ------------> Pool Service
   ```
+  It is important to note that it is NOT a requirement of the Stratum V2 protocol for Stratum V2 compatible firmware to support a direct, encrypted connection to the Pool Service.

 2. Scenario 2: The miner delegates transaction selection to the Pool Service and the Mining Device firmware is Stratum V2 compatible but does NOT support an encrypted connection directly to the Pool Service.
 In this case, a Proxy is required to establish an encrypted connection between the Mining Device and the Pool Service.
 Again, no Job Negotiator is required as it is up to the Pool Service to select the transactions.